akemmons2/akemmons2.github.io/README.md

  Knowledable in SQL, Python, SAS Studio, R, advanced Excel, MS Access certified.
 Analytical thinker with the ability to grasp complex challenges.

-### Markdown

-# Header 1
-## Header 2
-### Header 3
+## Northwind Data Mining and Statistical Analysis
+   Data mining is the process of taking a raw, large set of data and extracting usable data from it (The Economic Times, n.d.).
+To determine if the data is usable, it is evaluated for anomalies, patterns and correlations which are then used to predict outcomes.
+The Northwind data set contains sales data, it will be analyzed, and the following questions will be the groundwork for the statistical analysis.
+Which product category produces the highest profitability?
+What countries purchase the most products?

 ## Business Communication

 ### Using Style in Business Communication

    Business communication is sometimes portrayed as boring or bland.
 There are many sources discussing style and how to write corporate documents, but why is choosing a style important?
 Which style guide works best for business communication?
 Following instructions can be the key to getting a difficult task done and choosing the proper writing style is important.
 Seven basic qualities that characterize good business writing include:

 - Understanding the audience
 - Following basic writing guidelines